cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/collaborators.md

 however.
 This feature is provided as a convenience to the caller, who may be forwarding results from the user search service to this service.

+An attempt to add a user that is already listed as a collaborator to the list of collaborators will be silently ignored.

 Here's an example:

 ```